postmannen/ctrl/README.md

 #### General functionality

-Messages can be automatically scheduled to be read and executed at startup of Steward.
+Messages can be automatically scheduled to be read and executed at startup of ctrl.

-A folder named **startup** will be present in the working directory of Steward, and you put the messages to be executed at startup here.
+A folder named **startup** will be present in the working directory of ctrl, and you put the messages to be executed at startup here.

 Messages put in the startup folder will not be sent to the broker but handled locally, and only (eventually) the reply message from the Request Method called will be sent to the broker.